EventStore/EventStore/docs/server/features/connectors/sinks/kafka.md

 Content-Type: application/json; charset=utf-8
 ```

 #### Step 3.
-Append events to KurrentDB through the UI.
+Append events to KurrentDB through the UI

 1. Browse to the KurrentDB UI and log in with your credentials.
-2. Click on the `Stream Browser` tab in navigation menu.
+2. Click the `Stream Browser` tab in the navigation menu.
-3. click on the `Add Event` button.
+3. Click on the `Add Event` button.
 4. In the `Stream ID` field, enter `LoanRequest-1`.
 5. In the `Event Type` field, enter `LoanRequested`.
 6. In the `Event Body` field, enter the following JSON object: